usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 ### Overview

-As part of the DITAP refresh, assessments have been reimagined to reflect modern principles of adult learning—less about checking boxes, more about building confidence through practice, feedback, and reflection.
-DITAP assessments are designed to promote meaningful learning behaviors, not just knowledge retention.
-They help learners apply course concepts to real-world work while giving facilitators insight into learner progress so they can provide timely support.
+The DITAP refresh reimagines assessment strategy to reflect modern adult learning principles.
+Rather than checking boxes, assessments build confidence through practice, feedback, and reflection while helping learners apply course concepts to real-world work.

+Our assessment design is grounded in the The Learning-Transfer Evaluation Model (LTEM), which moves beyond attendance and knowledge recall to measure decision-making, performance in realistic settings, and the foundation for on-the-job transfer and organizational impact.

-While this guidance provides a framework for consistent implementation, vendors have discretion to adapt assessments to their delivery format, learner needs, and agency-specific contexts.
-The goal is to maintain DITAP's core learning objectives while allowing flexibility in how those objectives are assessed and achieved.
+**Vendor Flexibility**: Vendors have discretion to adapt their assessment strategy to their delivery format, learner needs, and agency-specific contexts while maintaining DITAP's core learning objectives.

-### Three core assessment areas

-To successfully complete DITAP and earn a certificate, participants must demonstrate growth and competency in:

-1. **Participation** – Meaningful engagement in course sessions (40% weighting recommended)
-2. **Conceptual Fluency** – Understanding and application of key DITAP tools and frameworks (30% weighting recommended)
-3. **Live Digital Assignment** – Completing all phases of the Live Digital Assignment (30% weighting recommended)

-_Participation should carry the most weight.
-Vendors may adjust the distribution while maintaining this priority._

 ### Pass/Fail structure

-DITAP uses a pass/fail approach that encourages learners to focus on growth, collaboration, and real-world application rather than chasing points.
-This reduces performance anxiety and shifts attention toward long-term capability-building — critical behaviors for leading digital transformation.
+DITAP uses a pass/fail approach that encourages learners to focus on growth, collaboration, and real-world application rather than point accumulation.
+This mirrors the real-world environments they'll operate in.

-### Assessment types & design

-DITAP includes both formative assessments (low-stakes checkpoints that surface misunderstandings) and summative assessments (final demonstrations of mastery).
-Formative assessments feed into summative ones, allowing learners to practice, receive feedback, and iterate before final evaluation.

-The assessment design is grounded in the Learning-Transfer Evaluation Model (LTEM), which moves beyond attendance and knowledge recall to measuring decision-making, performance in realistic settings, and the foundation for on-the-job transfer and organizational impact.

-_See Assessment Framework Section for more information._

----
+### Requirements for completion

+To successfully complete DITAP and earn a certificate, vendors must assess two areas:
+1. **Participation** – Meaningful engagement in course sessions as measured by the provided rubric
+2. **Conceptual Fluency**– Understanding and application of key DITAP tools and frameworks through applied learning assignments and pre vs. post assessment comparison.

+### Progress indicators

+Without formal grades, students need regular feedback to ensure they're on track.
+Use these indicators:

+**On Track to Pass**

+- Consistently contributes in discussions (see rubric)
+- Accurately applies frameworks in assignments, no revisions required
+- Completes all phases of the capstone project
+- Demonstrates growth in post-assessment results

+**May Be At Risk**

+- Rarely participates (multiple "needs attention" ratings)
+- Misses key deliverables
+- Struggles to apply frameworks in assignments; revisions are required
+- Shows little to no progress from pre- to post-assessment

+--

-## Participation
+## Participation assessment

-The participation rubric provides a framework for giving feedback across three dimensions: cohort contribution, connections, and emergent thinking.
-For each dimension, a participant's engagement is assessed as fully engaged, progressing, or needs attention.

 ### Participation rubric

+The  rubric evaluates three dimensions of engagement:

 |     | **Fully Engaged** | **Progressing** | **Needs Attention** |
 | --- | --- | --- | --- |